OpenSPP/documentation/docs/glossary.rst

    Complaint
        :term:`grievance<grievance>` about the quality or type of processes for delivering :term:`benefits<benefits>` and/or :term:`services<services>`.
-They can arise due to delays, wait times, long lines, excessive documentation requirements, program staff behavior, public office accommodation, lack of :term:`information<information>` about the program decisions, difficulty accessing :term:`social protection<social protection>` :term:`benefits<benefits>` and/or :term:`services<services>`, and so on.
+They can arise due to delays, wait times, long lines, excessive documentation requirements, program staff behavior, public office accommodation, lack of :term:`information<information>` about the program decisions, difficulty accessing :term:`social protection<social protection>` benefits and/or services, and so on.

        | 🇫🇷 Réclamation
        | 🇪🇸 Reclamo